Laeti-dev/Laeti-dev/README.md

 - :robot: Learning my way to machine learning (heavy help with "Hands-on Machine Learning with Scikit-Learn, Keras 7 TensorFlow" :books:)
 - :airplane: Multicultural backgroung: Originally from French Guyane :french_guiana: (South America), lived 8 years in Canada :canada: and 5 years in Japan :jp:.
 Actually in France :fr:.
 - :loudspeaker: Ways to communicate with me: :fr: native, :us: TOEIC 960, :jp: JLPT N2 and trying to improve my :es: A2.
-- 🤓 About me: Except from learning about stacks, I love wine.
-I am super curious and wish to share about tech innovative tools with others.
-I care about environment and health progress.
+- 🤓 About me: Wine & coffee lover.
+Developping my green thumb :potted_plant:.
+Started to love sports few years ago through daily workout routine :weight_lifting_woman:.
+Would like to find a place for fencing :person_fencing: and surfing :surfing_woman:
 - :heart_on_fire: Dream job : Have a positive impact on society, work on connecting people between them / to earth, lower individualism / carbon footprint.
 - :globe_with_meridians: My portfolio @ <a href="https://www.laeti-dev.com" rel="nofollow">laeti-dev.com</a>